MaxScript language support

 Executing MaxScript

-MXSPyCOM project allow for editing & execution of 3ds Max MaxScript and Python files from external code editors.
+MXSPyCOM project allows editing and execution of 3ds Max MaxScript and Python files from external code editors.

 - Get it here: MXSPyCOM by Jeff Hannna